gallofeliz/hen-backup/README.md

+# backuper

+Like a daemon for Restic.

-This is the daemon and you can call cmds `sudo docker-compose exec backup restic snapshots`
+You also can call restic : `sudo docker-compose exec backup restic snapshots`

-## Init

-`sudo docker-compose run --rm backup restic init`
+Unlock : `sudo docker-compose run --rm backup restic unlock`

-## And then

-Enjoy !